 - Members of the Council shall be elected as follows:

-- One Representative from Assisted Living will be chosen by vote of all assisted living residents.
+b.
+One representative from Assisted Living will be chosen by a vote of assisted living residents.
 The nomination and election process will be essentially the same as stated above.

-- The Council Will issue instructions concerning nomination and election procedures in the Bylaws.
+c.
+The Council will issue instructions concerning nomination and election procedures in the Bylaws.

 - The term of office for all members of the Council shall be two years with one-half the members elected each year.
 Members of the Council may serve a second consecutive two-year term, but are not eligible for a subsequent term unless at least one year has elapsed after serving the second term.
-In case of a vacancy for any reason, the Council shall determine whether to hold a special election for the remainder of the vacated terms.
-If a Council member serves more than one year of a term, his or her service shall count as one full term toward the two-term limitation.
+In case of a vacancy for any reason, the Council Chair, with the approval of the Council, will appoint a resident to fill the remainder of the term.
+If a Council member serves more than one year of a term, his or her service shall count as a full term toward the two-term limitation.

 - Elections of Council members shall take place annually within a period specified by the outgoing Council.
-The new Council shall take office the following month and serve for one year.
+The new Council shall take office January 1 and serve for one year.

-- Each year at its first meeting the Council shall elect from among its members a Chair and a Vice Chair.
-The Chair of the Council shall appoint a Secretary of the Council, who shall prepare the minutes of all Council meetings and perform such other duties as may be assigned by the Chair or the Council.
+- The Chair of the Council shall appoint a Secretary of the Council, who shall prepare the minutes of all Council meetings and perform such other duties as may be assigned by the Chair or the Council.

 - The Council shall meet at least monthly, and more frequently if called by the Chair or requested by a majority of the members.
-A report of its minutes shall be available in published form to all residents.
-The Chair or Vice Chair of the Council shall preside at meetings of the residents and the Council Secretary shall act as secretary at such meetings.
+A copy of its minutes shall be available in published form to all residents.
+The Chair or Vice Chair of the Council shall preside at meetings of the Council and of residents and minutes will be taken at meetings.

-- Semi-annual Meetings of all residents shall be convened each spring and fall to receive an oral report from the Council and to instruct the Council on matters of special concern to the residents.
-The Chair of the Board of Trustees and/or the President/CEO of Goodwin House Inc. shall also be invited to report to residents on corporate operations, plans and policies.
+- Semi-annual Meetings of all residents shall be convened each spring and fall.
+The Executive Director will be invited to present a review of the past six months of GHBCoperations and a look toward the future.
+The Chair of the Board of Trustees and the President/CEO of Goodwin House Inc. shall also be invited to report to residents on corporate operations, plans and policies.

-The Council shall submit proposed revisions or amendments of this Council Charter to residents for approval at one or more Special Meetings called for that purpose.
-The text of all changes shall be distributed to residents with explanatory materials in advance to provide time for consideration.
+The Council shall submit proposed revisions or amendments of this Council Charter to residents for approval at a Community Meeting.
+The text of all changes shall be distributed to residents with explanatory materials ten days in advance to provide time for consideration.
 Ratification shall require an affirmative vote by two-thirds of all residents present and voting.